janezk7/GroceryOptimizer/README.md

 - "+" hero button everywhere to add new pricing
     - Opens `New product entry screen`
 - "Click on item" to update
-    - Opens `Update pricing screen`
+    - Opens `Product Details screen`

-**Update pricing screen**:
+**Product Details screen**:
 - Screen with product info and different pricings for shops
     - Highlighted cheapest
-- Click on pricings for shop to update pricing for that shop
+- Section to update/add new pricing
-    - Opens `Edit product entry screen`.
+    - Select shop (dropdown) and enter price
-- Add new shop entry
+    - Automatically toggles button to add new or update (if selected shop already has pricing)
-    - Opens `New product entry screen`.
-Grayed product name/unit

-**New/Edit product entry screen**:
+**New product entry screen**:
 - Enter name
-- Select shop (lidl, hofer, spar, mercator, tus)
-    - Preselected and disabled for Edit
-- Enter price per unit
 - Select unit (g, kg, l, kos)
-- `Dodaj pricing` button
+- `Add new product` button

 ### Ceh tab